awilmoth/nillion-test/README.md

 ## CI

 Tests are run automatically from all files prefixed with ```test_```.
-The Github Actions workflow fails if any tests fail.
+The tests are built into the Github Actions workflow and will fail if any tests fail.

 ## High Availability ECS